Mohamed-Abobakr20/Sales-Data-For-An-Offline-Store/README.md

   - Average discount offered in each discount category.
   - Total number of orders.
   - Show sales by different cities.
+  -  Compare ( sales - profit - quantity ) sold between
+any two periods selected by the user.
+  - Show ( Sales - Profit - Discount - Net Sales - All )
+ remaining fields for each order that could be filtered using visual filters (Product - Date - Customer - Promotion Categories)

 ## Data Cleaning
 - Verified correct data types